NOAH Compendium

 Use during pregnancy, lactation or lay

-Not to be used within 3 weeks before the onset of the laying and during the laying period.
+Do not use in birds in lay and within 3 weeks before the start of laying period.
 Unvaccinated birds intended for lay should not come into contact with vaccinated birds.

 Interaction with other medicinal products and other forms of interaction